henrygabriels/FMLLM/README.md

 The intervals and their weighting is really important to my writing work, which is how I make a living, so I apologise for not just publishing the code.
 That feels shitty of me.
 I don't want it to look like a black box filled with snake oil.
 It's just that for a writer, you don't really have much more than your voice.

 I will, though, happily share it with anyone genuinely interested, in a reasonable way - hit me up.
+If this is worth pursuing, I would love to do that.
+But I'm very much at the point where it's beyond me, now.

 Email is in my Twitter - [@gabriel666smith](https://twitter.com/gabriel666smith).

 ---